threadi/external-files-in-media-library/readme.txt

 = 1.2.0 =
 * New import dialog with progress and extended info about the import
+* Show proxy hint on file only if proxy is enabled
+* Optimized style for box with infos about external files
 * Updated compatibility-flag for WordPress 6.5.2
+* Updated dependencies